deewilcox/manager-readme/README.md

 If you see this happening, tell someone.
 Let's find a way to fix the breakdown.

 ## How to Interpret My Calendar
 I intentionally make my calendar visible so that the way I spend my time is transparent.
 There are times when my calendar can look crazy, and it can fill up really fast.
 But take my word for it - you are my top priority.
 I'm in a lot of meetings, but most of them can be rescheduled if need be.
-If you need to talk, book some time on my calendar, or message me on ~Slack~Teams, or stop me in the hallway.
+If you need to talk, book some time on my calendar, or message me on Slack.
 Let's find some time.